 Debt relief can be a great avenue to receive the debt relief that you need, but finding a great debt relief company can be quite the hunt.
 Ask plenty of questions and be on the lookout for positive and negative characteristics in the company.
 Once you are able to settle on a reputable, helpful and skilled organization, you should have an excellent chance of reducing your debt and saving money.

 It's also important to note that there are alternatives to debt settlement.
 Eliminating all of your debt may seem impossible, but there are several proven methods for bringing your debt situation to a healthy resolution.
 Solutions range from creating a debt-destroying budget, to Debt Management to filing for Bankruptcy.
 The severity of your debt situation will determine which method you’ll want to pursue.

 Ascend is a mission-based comparison debt relief provider.
-We do recommend 3 debt relief providers including this one in certain situations.
-We offer free advice to folks who are considering such forms of debt relief as bankruptcy, debt settlement, debt management and doing it yourself.
+We do recommend only 3 debt relief providers.
+We also offer free advice to folks who are considering such forms of debt relief as bankruptcy, debt settlement, debt management and doing it yourself.
 We built a debt relief comparison calculator (below) to help people understand and compare all the debt relief options such as debt management, debt settlement, debt payoff planning, Chapter 7 and Chapter 13 bankruptcy.
 Use our Debt Relief Calculator below to explore what options you may have or give us a call at 833-272-3631.